gehlotj/api-testing-JSON/README.md

     * **status_code (required)**
         * The status code on which the endpoint perform the test
     * **input (optional)**
         * The following attribute when set to true will trigger the program to save the result retrieved from a GET request.
 This result data can be used later in the program as input parameters for other endpoint payload requests.
-For further explanation please refer to example2.json located under src/config.
+For further explanation please refer to definition_example2.json located under src/config.
 Endpoint id 2 exhibit the functionality described above.
     * **update (optional)**
-        * The following attribute will require the valid identifieralong with a list of parameter that needs to be updated from the value stored previously in 'input' section.
-For further explanation please refer to example2.json located under src/config.
-Endpoint id 2 exhibit the functionality described above.
+        * The following attribute will require the valid identifier along with a list of parameter that needs to be updated/retrieved from the value stored previously in 'input' section.
+For further explanation please refer to definition_example2.json located under src/config.
+Endpoint id 3,4 and 5 exhibit the functionality described above.

 ### FAQ: